wanhakim/GenAIStudio/README.md

 # Generative AI Studio (GenAIStudio)
- GenAI Studio is designed to streamline the creation of custom large language model (LLM) applications.
-It builds on insights gained from playground experiments, allowing developers to easily build, test, and benchmark their LLM solutions through an intuitive no-code/low-code interface.
+ GenAI Studio strealine the creation of enterprise Generative AI applications by providing alternate to manual processes with a seamless, end-to-end solution.
+From app development and evaluation to performance benchmarking and deployment, GenAI Studio empowers developers to effortlessly build, test, optimize their LLM solutions and create the deployment package.
+Its intuitive no-code/low-code interface accelerates innovation, enabling rapid development and deployment of cutting-edge AI applications with unparalleled efficiency and precision.

+![concept](./assets/screenshots/concepts.png)

  ## Reduce Barrier of Adoption with Low-Code: End-to-End GenAI App Development for Productivity
- GenAI Studio reduces the need for manual scripting by encapsulating microservices from OPEA's [GenAIComps](https://github.com/opea-project/GenAIComps) into easily configurable UI blocks.
-Combined with OPEA's [GenAIInfra](https://github.com/opea-project/GenAIInfra), it generates a one-click deployable package.
-This approach accelerates the proof-of-concept (POC) process for AI engineers, allowing them to focus on experimentation without the overhead of constructing RAG pipelines or managing infrastructure manually.

   **🌟Key Highlights**
  - 🛠️ Build & configure GenAI applications rapidly with low-code with no setup hassle
- - 🔍 Instant evaluation with sandbox
+ - 🔍 Instant evaluation with sandbox on Kubernetes Namespace
- - 📊 Dynamic performance measurement & benchmarking
+ - 📊 Dynamic performance measurement & benchmarking with Grafana dashboarding via Prometheus
  - ⚙️ One-click deployment package generation for instant application setup

-![concept](./assets/screenshots/concepts.png)
+ GenAI Studio revolutionizes application development by eliminating the need for manual scripting.
+It encapsulates OPEA's GenAIComps microservices into intuitive, configurable UI blocks, enabling users to effortlessly create app workflows through a drag-and-drop interface on a GUI canvas.
+Once the workflow is designed, users can test its functionality in a sandbox environment within individual Kubernetes namespaces.
+Performance can be monitored and benchmarked using Prometheus, with detailed insights available via Grafana dashboards for each workflow and microservice.
+Upon completion, users can generate a deployment package that allows one-click deployment, facilitating instant application setup on their own machines.
+The package includes scripts for direct setup, featuring Dockerfiles for single-machine deployment and manifests for Kubernetes environments.

 ## Jump To:
 1. [Key Components](#key-components)